 Even if care is taken to avoid smoke from cooking, other irritants produced by cooking can trigger severe asthma.

 There is a particular risk from natural gas used in gas-fueled stove-top burners (e.g. Jarvis et al. 1996), possibly due to the combustion product nitrogen dioxide (Belanger et al. (2006); also US Institute of Medicine study "Clearing the Air: Asthma and Indoor Air Exposures").
 It is best for people with asthma to avoid natural gas stoves and ovens, or at minimum to use effective exhaust systems that vent to the outdoors.
+A Massachusetts study found that gas used for cooking was the most common environmental trigger for asthma in children, at 54%.

 Cooking using certain types of food oils vaporizes volatile organic compounds in the oils.
 Some oils such as olive oil are particularly likely to release volatile organic compounds even at low heat, but other oils may be most problematic for other people, possibly related to allergies to the oil itself.
 The details are not very clear but it is crucial to have an exhaust system near any stove, oven or toaster since heating of food can release the volatile organic compounds.
 The exhaust system or open windows with a cross-draft should be used any time something is being heated up, even using electric burners.